carstencodes/app_context/docs/source/index.rst

-.. appenv documentation master file, created by sphinx-quickstart on Mon Dec 21 13:23:32 2020.
+.. app_context documentation master file, created by sphinx-quickstart on Mon Dec 21 13:23:32 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to appenv's documentation!
+Welcome to app_context's documentation!
 ==================================

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-   appenv
+   app_context

 Indices and tables